 Institutions that foreclosed on 100 or fewer owner-occupied homes in the preceding annual reporting period, as established by their primary regulator, are exempt from the requirements under the Homeowner’s Bill of Rights.

-Minnesota’s Homeowner Bill of Rights prohibits certain actions, like dual tracking, and requires servicers to assist homeowners in the loss mitigation process.
+Minnesota’s Homeowner Bill of Rights prohibits certain actions, like dual tracking, and requires servicers to assist borrowers in the loss mitigation process.
+(Minn.
+Stat. § 582.043).
 Here are a few of the main requirements of the law:

-After the homeowner requests a loan modification or other loss mitigation option, the loan servicer must:
+After the borrower requests a loan modification or other loss mitigation option, the loan servicer must:

-Once the homeowner submits a complete loss mitigation application, the foreclosure is stalled while the loan servicer reviews the application and makes a decision.
-Even if the lender denies the loss mitigation, it still can’t foreclose until any applicable appeals period has expired.
+Once the borrower submits a complete loss mitigation application, the foreclosure is stalled while the loan servicer reviews the application and makes a decision.
+Even if the lender denies the loss mitigation, the servicer still can’t foreclose until:

-If the servicer receives a borrower’s loss mitigation application before midnight on the seventh business day before the foreclosure sale, the foreclosure stops while the servicer evaluates the application.
-This provision is stricter than federal regulations, which will require the homeowner to submit the application 37 days prior to the sale.
+If the servicer receives a borrower’s loss mitigation application before midnight on the seventh business day before the foreclosure sale date, the foreclosure stops while the servicer evaluates the application.
+This provision is stricter than federal regulations, which will require the borrower to submit the application more than 37 days before the sale.

-The protections afforded to homeowners by the Minnesota Homeowner Bill of Rights generally apply to first mortgage loans for properties that are:
+The protections afforded to borrowers by the Minnesota Homeowner Bill of Rights generally apply to first mortgage loans for properties that are:

-Smaller servicers are exempt from the law, but they can’t pursue a foreclosure if a homeowner is in compliance with the terms of a loan modification or other loss mitigation agreement.
+Smaller servicers are exempt from the law, but they can’t pursue a foreclosure if a borrower is in compliance with the terms of a loan modification or other loss mitigation agreement.

 If you live in Colorado, Minnesota, or Nevada and believe that your lender or servicer has violated any of the laws mentioned in this article, consider talking to a foreclosure attorney to find out what to do in your particular circumstances.